JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-This method allow the user to stop screen recording.
+This method is responsible for stopping screen recording.

 **Declaration**